gravellian/basekit-docs/installation/installation.md

 ]
 ```

-2) extra.installer-paths (edit only the custom themes line; keep all your existing paths):
+2) extra.installer-paths (optional — for most projects you can keep the defaults that install BaseKit under `web/themes/contrib`; only change this if you intentionally want a different layout):

 ```
 "extra": {
   "installer-paths": {
     "web/themes/custom/{$name}": [
-      "type:drupal-theme",
-      "gravellian/basekit"
+      "type:drupal-custom-theme"
     ]
   }
 }
 ```

 Notes:
+- For a standard `drupal/recommended-project`, you do not need to change installer paths for BaseKit; it will install to `web/themes/contrib/basekit` by default.
-- If your project uses `type:drupal-custom-theme` already, keep that type instead of `type:drupal-theme` and still add `"gravellian/basekit"` to the array.
+- If your project uses `type:drupal-custom-theme` already for custom themes, keep that type as-is.
-- Do not add any installer-path for `drupal-recipe`.
+- Do not add any installer-path for `drupal-recipe`; let core unpack recipes into `recipes/`.

 3) config.allow-plugins (ensure these are allowed):